Hablamos Español Insurance Companies We Work With

 Does cyber cover a software failure?

-Generally not, that is a technology E&O claim.
-Cyber covers the data and security side.
-The two cover different things and work together.
+Usually not.
+A software or service failure is generally a technology E&O type of claim, while cyber is built for the data and security side.
+The two cover different things and are designed to work together rather than overlap fully.

 RS